adlnlp/pdfvqa/README.md

 ## Dataset files
 The dataset consists of three main splits: training, validation, and testing.
 For each split, we provide two types of files:
-- csv file: contains questions and their ground truth answers.
+- question-answer pkl files: contains questions and their ground truth answers.
-- pkl file: contains essential document information, including the bounding box coordinates of each document layout component, textual contents inside each bounding box, and parent-child relationships (relational graph annotation).
+- document layout structure pkl file: contains essential document information, including the bounding box coordinates of each document layout component, textual contents inside each bounding box, and parent-child relationships (relational graph annotation).
 This information is crucial for understanding the structure of the visually-rich documents and identifying relevant Regions of Interest (RoIs) that might contain the answers to the questions.

 We also provide the document images for each data split.
 The pkl files contain the information to locate the document images of each target document.

-### Document Image and Layout Structure Json Files
+### Document Image and Layout Structure Pickle Files
-Please refer this [link](https://drive.google.com/drive/folders/1A2cI3uJUU_1ZliOKpHmYa07VfvZCwOo1?usp=drive_link) to get the document images of each split.
+Please refer to this [link](https://drive.google.com/drive/folders/1A2cI3uJUU_1ZliOKpHmYa07VfvZCwOo1?usp=drive_link) to get the document images of each split.

 Layout structure information of each data split: [Training](https://drive.google.com/file/d/1SyEptlqqX-frq_1hSQTxUGGptk6OI9aQ/view?usp=drive_link), [Validation](https://drive.google.com/file/d/1Z9umISob9ar_5n5T-Cbhr4nbHuQCvVGm/view?usp=drive_link),